The UHR Mentoring Scheme

 The ‘chemistry’ meeting

-The next step is for the mentor and mentee to meet face to face for a ‘chemistry session’ and if both conclude that the match is a good one, they will proceed as a pairing.
+The next step is for the mentor and mentee to meet face to face, which may be in a virtual environment, for a ‘chemistry session’ and if both conclude that the match is a good one, they will proceed as a pairing.

 The exact way in which the mentoring relationship will work is defined by each pair.
 Where practical, and if the pairing is in region, sessions should continue face to face.
-If this is not possible, Skype is another option.
+If this is not possible, facetime, Microsoft teams, and zoom are all options.
 As a guide, the time commitment for mentors and mentees is approximately 1.5 – 2 hours per session and these sessions might take place every c.8 weeks, with relationships lasting from 6-18 months.

 What happens if the relationship does not work out?